RetroReversing/retroReversing/categories/misc/Magazines.md

 22 | Behind the Scenes of V-Rally 3
 23 | Talking about the Mechanics of The Thing
 28 | Trailer of travel documentaries from Pilot Guides to places like Mexico, Spain, India ([Pilot Film and Television Productions Home Page](https://web.archive.org/web/20010517025522/http://www.pilot.co.uk/))
+29 | The Making of Tomb Raider: Angel of Darkness

 ---
 # Creative Magazines